Valley of Elah: David and Goliath

 9. David would eventually subdue the Philistines, and during the time of Solomon, there was peace between the two nations.

 10. David was probably around 16–18 years old when he fought Goliath.
-We'll see this as the story unfolds.
+We'll see why this is so as the story unfolds.

 Places of Interest